libremesh/lime-build/README.md

-# This tool is deprecated.
-See lime-sdk instead
+# This tool is deprecated, it does NOT compile the latest release of LibreMesh!
+See [lime-sdk](https://github.com/libremesh/lime-sdk) or [Chef](https://github.com/libremesh/chef) instead.
 --------------

 [LibreMesh](http://libremesh.org) firmware build tool